In this Udacity Machine Learning nanodegree review, I will talk about how Udacity will help land a job as a Machine Learning Engineer

 I paid $270 with a 75% discount.
 I believe it’s overpriced without a discount code, I would advise everyone to wait for the best price.

-According to me, given the quality of instructor feedback, such a high price also seems reasonable as there are highly educated mentors who meticulously review your projects.
+In my opinion, given the quality of instructor feedback, such a high price also seems reasonable as there are highly educated mentors who meticulously review your projects.

 It’s self-paced training, so you can decide how or when to work.
 It took 3 months to complete for me, but I believe it’s also possible to complete it below 2 months if you have time.